norbeydanilo/profundizacion-back-end/README.md

 :paperclip: Each topic has a presentation to review.
 Please see the presentations in the repository.

+## Exercises :notebook:

+This unit does not include exercises.

 ## About :octocat:

 :alien: **Author:** presentations were made by Norbey Danilo Muñoz Cañón.